noisesocket/spec/noise_socket.md

 **1. Introduction**
 ---------------------------

-Noise Socket is a secure transport layer protocol that is much simplier than TLS, easier to implement.
+Noise Socket is a secure transport layer protocol that is much simpler than TLS and easier to implement.
 The communicating parties are identified by raw public keys, with the option to provide certificates during the initial handshake